hzahradnik/aic_group5_topic3/README.md

 Advanced Internet Computing - Gruppe 5 - Topic 3
 ------------------------------------------------

-This README is under construction.

 ### Amazon Web Services
 If you want to deploy our solution in AWS, you have to create at minimum one instance for the ActiveMQ server to run, the Web GUI and the Sentiment Analysis.
+We used Ubuntu 13.04 64-bit as OS for all virtual machines.

 You can also can install each of them on a single instance, but then you have to make sure, that the instances are able to communicate to each other on the needed ports.